 We also offer a robust subscription package for the Bantam Tools software.
 As a software subscriber, you’ll have access to bonus features like advanced probing routines, PCB milling support, color-coded SVG handling, and more.
 You’ll also gain exclusive access to the new software features we’ll be releasing on a regular basis, priority tech support, and curated Bantam Tools projects.
 To see if the subscription package is right for you, take advantage of the free trial that comes with your Desktop CNC Milling Machine purchase.

-The Bantam Tools Desktop Milling Machine Software supports the following popular design file formats:
+The base version of the Bantam Tools Milling Machine Software supports the following file formats:

 - G-code (.gcode)